SummersRemote/xjx/docs/TRANSFORMS.md

       ]
     })
   )
-  .toStandardJson();
+  .toXml();

+const xmlString = new XJX() .fromXml(xmlDoc.documentElement.outerHTML)
+  .toXmlString();
 ```

 ## Conclusion

 The transform system in XJX provides a powerful way to modify data during conversion between XML and JSON.
-With the addition of Standard JSON support and enhanced DOM access in XML output, you can now create transforms that work with both the full-fidelity XJX JSON format and the more natural Standard JSON format, as well as manipulate the DOM directly before serialization.
+With support for multiple output formats including XJX JSON, standard JSON, XML DOM, and XML strings, you can now create transforms that work with all these formats consistently.

 For more information on the extension system, which complements the transform system, see the [Extensions Guide](./EXTENSIONS.md).